Spirit of Resh Board of Directors...

 Lily Myers Kaplan, Founder & Director

 With a Master's degree in Culture & Spirituality, and thirty years as an ordained non-denominational minister, Lily has made a career of guiding people to build meaning and purpose from the most challenging of life circumstances.
 She’s also been a program director of a modern day mystery-school, a hospice volunteer manager, and the executive director of a non-profit family camp.
 She says, "I am so proud to be the Director of Spirit of Resh Foundation, dedicated to the memory of my sister, Lois and brother in law, Dave."
-Using story as force for healing in her southern Oregon community through Resh, and in her work as a soul-guide for clients at her Sanctuary in Applegate, is how Lily keeps Lois and Dave alive and ensures that her own heart is continually re-invigorated.
+Using story as a force for healing in her southern Oregon community through Resh, and in her work as a soul-guide for clients at her Sanctuary in Applegate, is how Lily keeps Lois and Dave's spirits alive, and ensures that her own heart is continually re-invigorated.

 Sally Long, Co-Founder & Chair